g1mv/density/README.md

 **Quick benchmark**

 DENSITY features an **integrated in-memory benchmark**.
-After building the project (see [build](#build)), a *benchmark* executable will be present in the build/bin/Release directory.
+After building the project (see [build](#build)), a *benchmark* executable will be present in the build directory.
 If run without arguments, usage help will be displayed.

 File used : enwik8 (100 MB)